 Kristy Bernard Tsadick

 Kristy Bernard Tsadick is Deputy General Counsel at the William and Flora Hewlett Foundation.
-She provides legal support for the foundation’s programmatic work and serves as primary legal partner for the Cyber Initiative and Environment Program.
-She also supports the foundation president’s special projects grantmaking portfolio and corporate governance.
+She provides legal support for the foundation’s operations and programmatic work, and serves as legal partner for the Cyber Initiative, Environment Program, and the foundation president’s Special Projects portfolio.
+She also supports communications and corporate governance.

 Previously, Kristy worked at the Council on Foundations and in private practice at Caplin & Drysdale in the Washington, D.C., area, where she focused on exempt organizations and political law regulatory and compliance matters.
 Before becoming an attorney, Kristy was a paralegal at Covington & Burling and a senior legal analyst supporting the government affairs department at a multinational Fortune 15 corporation.

 Kristy is originally from New York.
 She has a bachelor’s degree from Georgetown University and a law degree from Georgetown University Law Center, where she was staff for the Georgetown Journal of Legal Ethics.
 She is a member of the Bar in Maryland and Washington, D.C. (inactive), and is registered as in-house counsel for the Hewlett Foundation in California.
 Kristy has co-authored several online legal training courses available at www.learnfoundationlaw.org and is a regular speaker at philanthropic and legal conferences.